taotriad/BabySomnia/Video_guide.md

 ## [1][2][6] Japanese releases

 So, you are a rocker?
 Most of this section is for you!
 Dreamcatcher made a few attempts to get a break-through in the Japanese market.
-They didn't have much luck, but at least it resulted in some great tracks.
+They didn't have much luck (at least partially due to poor timing with Covid-19), but at least it resulted in some great tracks.

 ### Music videos